kadena-community/kadena.js/packages/libs/react-ui/CONTRIBUTING.md

 pattern of the other components, however in usage it caused confusion becuase:

 - It often didn't have an icon, but we still needed to use the `Root` export
-- Users didn't realize the `Button` component exported it's own `Button.Icon` so they would use other Icon components
+- Users didn't realize the `Button` component exported its own `Button.Icon` so they would use other Icon components
-- It also allows for too much flexibility in terms of what can be placed within the button when it should only ever have text and optionally, an icon or loading state.
+- It allows for too much flexibility in terms of what can be placed within the button when it should only ever have text and, optionally, an icon or loading state.

 Now, it has been updated with the configuration approach and can be used in the